djmiro0/Capital-city-guesser/2 23.02 context-example-use-case/context-example-use-case/README.md

 export const AuthContext = createContext();
  ````

- Secondly the AuthContextProviderComponent which is the react component we will use to place our Provider inside.
+ Secondly the AuthContextProviderComponent which is the react component we created that will act as our Provider.

   ````javascript
 //props.children : children allow us to get access to all children of the component